Dirofilaria immitis: Heartworm infection in cats

 While dogs are a natural host for D. immitis, cats are atypical hosts.
 Because of this, differences between canine and feline heartworm diseases are significant.
 The majority of heartworm larvae do not survive in cats, so unlike in dogs, a typical infection in cats is two to five worms.
 The lifespan of heartworms is considerably shorter in cats, only two to three years, and most infections in cats do not have circulating microfilariae.
 Cats are also more likely to have aberrant migration of heartworm larvae, resulting in infections in the brain or body cavities.

 The infection rate in cats is 1–5% of that in dogs in endemic areas.
 Both indoor and outdoor cats are infected.
 The mosquito vector is known to enter homes.

 Pathology

 The vascular disease in cats that occurs when the L5 larvae invade the pulmonary arteries is more severe than in dogs.
-A syndrome related to this inflammatory reaction has been identified in cats: heartworm-associated respiratory disease, which can occur three to four months after the initial infection, and is caused by the presence of the L5 larvae in the vessels.
+A reaction has been identified in cats: heartworm-associated respiratory disease, which can occur three to four months after the initial infection, and is caused by the presence of the L5 larvae in the vessels.
 The subsequent inflammation of the pulmonary vasculature and lungs can be easily misdiagnosed as feline asthma or allergic bronchitis.

 Obstruction of pulmonary arteries due to emboli from dying worms is more likely to be fatal in cats than dogs because of less collateral circulation and fewer vessels.
 Heartworms can live for 2 to 3 years in cats.